Homogenization of peristaltic flows in piezoelectric porous media: Modified formulation for nonlinear response

 \section{Modified formulation for nonlinear response}

-Althougth the homogenized model \eq{eq-M1}-\eq{eq-M2} was derived for a fixed reference configuration, it can be modified to capture some nonlinear effects which are important to simulate the peristalsis-driven flow.
-We adhere the approach suggested in \cite{Rohan-Lukes-nlBiot2015} which enables to approximate the deformation-dependent homogenized coefficients.
-For simplicity
+Although the homogenized model \eq{eq-M1}-\eq{eq-M2} was derived for a fixed reference configuration, as explained in \ref{app-incr}, it can be modified \revE{to capture the nonlinear effects associated with flow in the deforming microstructure.
+This is important to simulate the peristalsis-driven flow, see \ref{sec-1D} where the 1D reduced model is employed to show the importance of respecting the permeability dependence on the deformation.} We adhere the approach suggested in \cite{Rohan-Lukes-nlBiot2015} which enables to approximate the ``deformation-dependent'' homogenized coefficients (DDHC). \revE{The notion of DDHC actually reflects the dependence of the microstructure configuration on the local deformation which, in the homogenization limit, besides the macroscopic strain depends also on all macroscopic variables involved in the expansion of displacement $\ub^1$ and, thereby, on $\ub^\mic$.
+In \ref{app-incr}, we show the link between the sensitivity analysis employed below to get such linear expansions for the DDHC and linearized transformations between the initial and deformed configurations.}

 To lighten the notation in this section, we drop the superscript $(\cdot)^0$, which was previously used to denote macroscopic quantities.